We are temporarily deferring donors that have traveled outside the U.S. in the last 10 days. Travel to Baja, Mexico is acceptable.

 Do I have to wear a mask or face covering when I donate blood?

-Yes.
-As of July 28, 2021, based on CDC’s latest guidance, Southern California Blood Bank will require staff, volunteers, donors, vendors, contractors, and visitors to wear a face covering*, whether they have been vaccinated or not, prior to entering our facilities/mobiles and while donating blood.
+No. As of September 28, 2022, based on CDC’s latest guidance, So Cal Blood Bank will not require staff, volunteers, donors, vendors, contractors, and visitors to wear a face covering, regardless of COVID-19 vaccination status.
+Face masks are not required.

 Why did the mask policy change?